KSoham-dev/TDS-Project-II/goodreads/README.md

 # Data Analysis Project
 Hey!
 Hope you are doing fine.
 Hmm...
 You've got some interesting data I see.
-Let's begin this journey with first identifying what your data is like.
+Let's begin this journey by first identifying what your data is like.
-So, you have got 10000 rows and 23 columns in your data and as I can
+So, you have got 10000 rows and 23 columns in your data, and as I can
-see this data is related to Books.
+see, this data is related to Books.
 Below are some key statistics
-about the data you provided
+about the data you provided:

 ## Missing Value Analysis
 The dataset contains the following missing values: